exhu/miodj3/lang.rst

 At the first iteration of the language, generics are implemented as syntactic sugar only.
 An instance of a generic structure does not have information on the actual types it was constructed for.
-Otherwise every instance would have to store that information, which includes not only the types used for the structure but the inner types as well, e.g. an array of generic arrays: Array!<Array!<Int>>...
+Otherwise every instance would have to store that information, which includes not only the types used for the structure but the inner types as well, e.g. an array of generic arrays: Array$[Array$[Int]]...

 So when converting from an Any instance only the Any type is used for all the generic arguments: